drunkard/ceph-readable-doc/html/_sources/mgr/nfs.rst.txt

 ``<squash>`` defines the kind of user id squashing to be performed.
 The default value is `no_root_squash`.
 See the `NFS-Ganesha Export Sample`_ for permissible values.

+``<sectype>`` specifies which authentication methods will be used when connecting to the export.
+Valid values include "krb5p", "krb5i", "krb5", "sys", and "none".
+More than one value can be supplied.
+The flag may be specified multiple times (example: ``--sectype=krb5p --sectype=krb5i``) or multiple values may be separated by a comma (example: ``--sectype krb5p,krb5i``).
+The server will negotatiate a supported security type with the client preferring the supplied methods left-to-right.

+.. note:: Specifying values for sectype that require Kerberos will only function on servers
+          that are configured to support Kerberos.
+Setting up NFS-Ganesha to support Kerberos is outside the scope of this document.

 RGW user export
 ^^^^^^^^^^^^^^^